owenvickery/cg2at/README.md

                                    <b>PBC box resizing</b>
 </p>

-For the moment CG2AT2 only allows PBC box resizing for cubic boxs.
+For the moment CG2AT2 only allows PBC box resizing for cubic boxes.
 The box flag controls the final box size and is measured in Angstroms.
 If you wish to shrink the box on selected axises replace the box vector with 0.

 <pre>
 Change box size to 100, 100, 100